espressif/esp-hosted/README.md

 ### 3.3 Integration Guide

+##### 3.3.1 Control Path
+When [section 2.
+Get Started](#2-get-started) above is followed, ESP-Hosted transport would be setup.
+Getting control path working is the first step to verify if the transport is setup correctly.
+When any sample control request is complete, i.e. control response is received, we can focus on getting Wi-Fi and Bluetooth working as you follow subsequent documentation there.
+Design details of control path could be found [here](docs/common/contrl_path.md)

-##### 3.3.1 Control Interface API's
+##### 3.3.2 Control Interface APIs
 This section describes control interface API's provided by ESP-Hosted Solution For higher layer applications.
+These are common for **MPU** and **MCU** based solution.
 One can easily integrate ESP-Hosted solution with other projects using these API's.
 There are two flavors of these API's:

 * [Python API's](docs/python_api.md)
 * [C API's](docs/c_api.md)

-##### 3.3.2 API's for MCU Based ESP-Hosted Solution
+##### 3.3.3 API's for MCU Based ESP-Hosted Solution
 Below document explains the API's provided for MCU based ESP-Hosted solution
 * [API's for MCU based host](docs/MCU_based_host/mcu_api.md)